 Helping sub-Saharan Africa increase modern electricity access will save lives, boost education, alleviate extreme poverty and accelerate growth.
-Learn more about the Energize Africa Act of 2014 currently in the US Senate.
+Learn more about the Electrify Africa Act of 2015 currently in the US House.

-In sub-Saharan Africa, 589 million people do not have access to electricity.
-In 30 African countries, endemic power shortages, at all economic levels, are a way of life.
+In sub-Saharan Africa, more than 620 million people do not have access to electricity.
+Thirty seven countries in sub-Saharan Africa have a national electrification rate of below 50 percent.
+These endemic power shortages affect all aspects of life.
 The President and Congress are working with African leaders, civil society organizations, and the private sector to dramatically change this dire situation.
 We know energy access is one of the most urgent priorities for people in sub-Saharan Africa with one in five Africans citing infrastructure – including electricity – as their most pressing concern.

 The lack of electricity impacts people’s lives in at least five major ways, with a disproportionately negative impact on girls and women: